 G. 102.6.
-State structures: The SFPC shall be applicable to all state-owned structures in the manner and extent described in § 27-99 of the Code of Virginia.
+State State-owned buildings and structures: The SFPC shall be applicable to all state-owned buildings and structures in the manner and extent described in § 27-99 of the Code of Virginia and the State Fire Marshal shall have the authority to enforce this code in state-owned buildings and structures as is prescribed in Sections 27-98 and 27-99 of the Code of Virginia.